What Is a Speech-Language Pathologist?

-- apraxia – the brain has trouble directing the movements of the muscles used to speak
+- Apraxia: When the brain has trouble directing the movements of the muscles used to speak

-These may be receptive (difficulty understanding language) or expressive (difficulty making oneself understood to others).
+These may be receptive (difficulty understanding language) or expressive (difficulty making oneself understood by others).
 Some examples are:

-Usually the result of an injury to the brain that causes problems with memory, attention, organization, or reasoning, cognitive-communication disorders can make it difficult for a person to speak, listen, read, or write.
-Causes of cognitive-communication disorders include: traumatic brain injury, stroke, or dementia.
+Usually, any brain injury that causes problems with memory, attention, organization, or reasoning, cognitive-communication disorders can make it difficult for a person to speak, listen, read, or write.
+Causes of cognitive-communication disorders include traumatic brain injury, stroke, or dementia.

 These conditions make it hard to communicate socially: greeting, asking questions, taking part in conversations, and talking in ways that are appropriate for the situation.
 Difficulty with social communication can be caused by autism spectrum disorder or events such as a traumatic brain injury.